6 Places To Visit In Gokarna, Karnataka

 Gokarna Main Beach

-Location Belehittal Road, Dandebagh, Gokarna
+Location: Belehittal Road, Dandebagh, Gokarna

-Timings Tourists can visit any time from 7 am to 11 pm.
+Timings: Tourists can visit any time from 7 am to 11 pm.

 Mahabaleshwar Temple

-Location Koti Teertha Road, Kotiteertha, Gokarna, Karnataka
+Location: Koti Teertha Road, Kotiteertha, Dandebagh, Gokarna,

-Timings It is open from 600 am to 1230 pm and from 500 pm to 800 pm.
+Timings: It is open from 6:00 am to 12:30 pm, and from 5:00 pm to 8:00 pm.

 Half Moon Beach

-Half Moon Beach is one of Gokarna's most picturesque sightseeing spots, with stunning surroundings.
-The beach got its name because of its half-moon form.
 Half Moon Beach is notable for its immaculate, dazzling beaches contrasting with the clear blue waters.
 Half Moon Beach is well-known among foreign visitors and backpackers as a nice spot to relax and unwind.
-Half Moon Beach may be reached by hiking from Om Beach, an exciting adventure.
 Away from the masses, this beach is a perfect spot to enjoy fun activities and delectable food at the adjacent beach shacks.
 This beach provides a lovely getaway from the city's bustle and offers activities like swimming, canoeing, paddle boats, paintball, and camping.
+It can be reached by hiking from Om Beach.

-Location Half Moon Beach, Gokarna
+Location: Half Moon Beach, Gokarna

-Timings Tourists can visit any time from 6 am to 6 pm.
+Timings: Tourists can visit any time from 6:00 am to 6:00 pm.

-Koti Tirtha, one of the most sacred places to visit in Gokarna, is a prominent man-made tank that locals and tourists revere.
-This reservoir is surrounded by gorgeous temples and is utilised for ritual washing and idol immersion.
-According to one popular Gokarna mythology, Koti Tirtha is the source of a thousand springs.
-Koti Tirtha is located near the famed Mahabaleshwar Temple and attracts pilgrims who come to perform rituals and show homage to their ancestors.
-This sacred pond is used by devotees to bathe and provides a charming spiritual atmosphere for all those seeking a religious meeting.
+According to one popular Gokarna mythology, Kotitirtha is the source of a 1,000 springs.
+Since it is located near the famed Mahabaleshwar Temple, it also attracts pilgrims who come to perform rituals and show homage to their ancestors.
+This sacred pond is used by devotees to bathe.

 Related Stories